JacobSanford/docker-rtmp-multistream/README.md

 ## Requirements
 ### Operating System
 - **Supported OS**: Linux is the officially supported operating system.
-While it may be possible to deploy and develop on OSX, it is not officially supported.
+While it may be possible to deploy on OSX or Windows, it is not officially supported.

 ### Networking

-- **HTTP/HTTPS Requests**: The docker image build process requires outbound HTTP and HTTPS requests.
+- **HTTP/HTTPS Requests**: Building the docker image requires outbound HTTP and HTTPS requests.
 - **RTMP Requests**: Video is relayed through RTMP requests.

 Both types of requests must not be blocked by your OS, network, or ISP.
 If you use a proxy server to connect to the web, ensure it accommodates the above requirements.